-At December 31, 2023, the Company owns 52 exploitation mining concessions covering 10,771 hectares and 178 exploration claims covering a combined total of 44,940 hectares (including the Initial Properties) and is obligated to Net Smelter Returns ("NSR") royalty payments (as defined below).
+At December 31, 2024, the Company owns 52 exploitation mining concessions covering 10,771 hectares and 178 exploration claims covering a combined total of 44,940 hectares (including the Initial Properties).
+The Company is subject to Net Smelter Returns ("NSR") royalty payments calculated on the basis of a production royalty from mineral produced at the Initial Properties, including the SJ concessions, of 1.125% on any underground production and 2.25% on any surface productions.